CWALabs/SkyCMS/Docs/CosmosVsHeadless.md

 # SkyCMS - Traditional CMS Architecture with Modern Performance

+## Overview

+**SkyCMS is a traditional content management system** that delivers the performance benefits of modern JAMstack architectures without the complexity.
+This document explains:

+1. **Why SkyCMS is not a headless CMS** and the advantages of traditional page rendering
+2. **How SkyCMS compares to Git-based static site deployment** (JAMstack/CI/CD workflows)
+3. **When to use optional API mode** for headless scenarios

 ## Not a Headless CMS

 **SkyCMS is primarily a traditional content management system that renders complete web pages**, not a headless CMS.
 Unlike headless CMSs that deliver content via API endpoints, SkyCMS's core strength is generating and serving fully-rendered HTML pages—either as static files or through dynamic server-side rendering.